finndigital/para/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Big Thanks

+Once again, big thanks to Harry for his awesome work that has been a big influence on this project.
+[Check him out](http://www.csswizardy.com) - he's a very clever fella!